ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-ingest.md

 ADLS does not impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
 Data is stored durably by making multiple copies and there is no limit on the duration of time for which the data can be stored in the data lake.
 In addition to making multiple copies of files to guard against any unexpected failures, data lake spreads parts of a file over a number of individual storage servers.
 This improves the read throughput when reading the file in parallel for performing data analytics.

 Azure Data Lake Store can be accessed from Hadoop (available through HDInsight) using the WebHDFS-compatible REST APIs.
 It is specifically designed to enable analytics on the stored data and is tuned for performance for data analytics scenarios.
 Out of the box, it includes all the enterprise-grade capabilities—security, manageability, scalability, reliability, and availability—essential for real-world enterprise use cases.
+ADLS can also be accessed via Azure SQL Data Warehouse using its PolyBase feature.

 ### <a name="nosql"></a> NoSQL Databases